 While a variety of formats may be used based on the video signal parameters defined in clause 4.4.2, for consistent programs and signals, several video formats are defined by a set of restrictions using the video signal parameters in clause 4.4.2.
+These signals are primarily used to distribute TV and movie content.

+New 3GPP Video formats may be defined.

 ===== CHANGE =====